✓ Updated May 2026

 Lanchas (Water Taxis)

-Once you're at Lake Atitlán, lanchas are the primary mode of transport between the various lakeside villages like Panajachel, San Pedro La Laguna, San Marcos La Laguna, and Santiago Atitlán.
-They are small motorboats that run frequently throughout the day.
+Once you're at Lake Atitlán, the primary mode of transport between the lakeside villages is the public 'lancha' or water taxi.
+These small motorboats are the lifeblood of the lake, connecting towns like Panajachel, San Pedro La Laguna, San Marcos La Laguna, and Santiago Atitlán.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.